chew-in/computational_physics/2_emergence/README.md

 &lt; y &gt;_\beta = \sum_\sigma f(\sigma) P_\beta(\sigma)
 ```

-1. The Ising model exhibits phase transitions, where the system undergoes a spontaneous change in its order.
+1. The Ising model exhibits _**phase transitions**_, where the system undergoes a spontaneous change in its order.

-Phase Transitions: The Ising model exhibits phase transitions, where the system undergoes a spontaneous change in its order.
 The most famous phase transition in the Ising model is the ferromagnetic phase transition, where spins align and the material becomes magnetized.

-Monte Carlo Simulations: Due to the complexity of solving the Ising model analytically, numerical techniques like Monte Carlo simulations are often used to study the behavior of the model and explore its phase transitions.
+Due to the complexity of solving the Ising model analytically, numerical techniques like _**Monte Carlo simulations**_ are often used to study the behavior of the model and explore its phase transitions.